An isolation trace is a subnetwork-based trace that travels a network based on traversability. To learn more, see Connectivity and traversability.

 - Ensure that one or more starting points exist in the map view.
 In the Tools group, click the Trace Locations command to open the Trace Locations pane.
 Set Starting Points and Barriers to use in the trace.

-- On the Data tab, in the Tools group, click Isolation in the tools gallery.
+- On the Utility Network tab, in the Tools group, click Isolation in the tools gallery.

 The Trace tool opens for the utility network in the active map using the specific Trace Type.

 - To refine the traceable area, specify the Domain Network and Tier that you want to trace.

 - Apply additional configuration parameters as needed.
 For Isolation trace types, the Include Isolated Features parameter can be used to include the features that are traversable from the starting point or points to the isolating features.

 - Apply a Filter Barrier in the Filter section of the trace configuration.

 This is required for an Isolation trace type.

 - Click Run.

 A set of isolating features is returned as a result selection set.